 Living in Charleston feels like the closest thing we have to European living in America.
 Folks are all for buying local produce and supporting local businesses, which is why farmer’s markets are so popular.

 There’s something so romantic about walking around from one bustling stall to the next in search of ingredients for the week’s meal.
 It’s something I wish more cities offered.

 The reason I’ve found myself content living in Charleston all these years is because I’m seldom bored.
 It seems like there’s always something to, regardless of the day of the week.
-The list of events spans the gamut, from music festivals to performances and artsy fairs.
-Everyone can find something to love.

 Lastly, no list of the perks of living in Charleston wouldn’t be complete without mentioning southern hospitality.
 Folks from Charleston are so friendly!
 I’m guessing the city’s tourism board made this the biggest draw to get folks to visit our city and it worked like a charm.

 Charleston often ranks as one of the friendliest cities in America.
 Expect to be greeted with a warm welcome and smile while running errands, meeting new people or merely walking the streets.
 The constant kindness is one of my favorite things about living in Charleston, and one of the biggest reasons I’m reluctant to move.